AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Where do you see future growth coming from in your business?

 - What role does digital commerce play in your business strategy?
-What are your primary objectives for setting up thisecommerceplatform?
+What are your primary objectives for setting up this ecommerce platform?

 - Do you have any brands/companies that you take as a reference on how you grow your omnichannel business?

-- Which teams or individuals are driving theecommercestrategy?
+- Which teams or individuals are driving the ecommerce strategy?
 Describe the relevant positions.

 ## Current platform